modhunter/Probably_NOC_Rotations/README.md

 ### Features
 ====================
 - Single Target / AoE (Multi-Shot with hotkey support for barrage)
-- Engineering gloves usage is part of the rotation
-- Stampede, AMoC, Lynx Rush, and Rabid are only cast when cooldowns is enabled
+- Stampede, AMoC, and Rabid are only cast when cooldowns is enabled
 - Fervor is only cast when focus is below 50 instead of on cooldown
 - Toggle button for automatic aspect switching while moving, standing still, or in combat
 - Toggle button for turning on/off automatic misdirect